astronomer/docs/learn/dags.md

     ![Visualization of two graphs with 4 nodes each.
 The first graph is acyclic, there are no circles defined between the nodes.
 In the second graph a dependency is added between task 4 and task 1, meaning task 1 depends on task 4.
 This creates a circle because task 4 is downstream of task 1.
 Only the first graph would be possible to define in Airflow.](/img/guides/dags_acyclic_vs_cyclic.png)

 - **Graph**: A DAG is a graph, which is a structure consisting of nodes and edges.
 In Airflow, nodes are tasks and edges are dependencies between tasks.
+Defining workflows as graphs helps you visualize the entire workflow in a way that's easy to navigate and conceptualize.

-After a DAG meets these requirements, it can be as simple or as complicated as you need!
+Beyond these requirements, a DAG can be as simple or as complicated as you need!
 You can define tasks that run in parallel or sequentially, implement conditional branches, and visually group tasks together in [task groups](task-groups.md).

 Each task in a DAG performs one unit of work.
 Tasks can be anything from a simple Python function to a complex data transformation or a call to an external service.
 They are defined using [Airflow operators](what-is-an-operator.md) or [Airflow decorators](airflow-decorators.md).
 The dependencies between tasks can be set in different ways (see [Managing Dependencies](managing-dependencies.md)).